aosabook/500lines/pedometer/chapter.md

 ### Step 1: Parsing text to extract numerical data (parse_raw_data)

 The goal of parse_raw_data is to convert string data to a format we can more easily work with, and store it in @parsed_data.
+We'll have to isolate movement in the direction of gravity in step 2, so we'll need to work with user acceleration and gravitation acceleration separately.
+Fortunately, our separated data format, as the name implies, already provides us with that.
+Our combined format, however, does not.
+The cleanest way for us to handle this is to set @parsed_data to one format that step 2 can work with, regardless of what the input format is.
+This way, only our parse_raw_data method needs to be concerned with the different formats.

+TODO: Separation of concerns

+Our separated format, since it already comes, well, separated, will be slightly more accurate than the

+TODO: Discuss why the separated format is more accurate than the combined format.

+TODO: Add a section here on low pass filtering and the Chebyshev filter, and how it applies to splitting out the gravitational acceleration from the user acceleration.

 The first line splits the string by semicolon into as many arrays as samples taken, and then splits each individual array by the pipe, storing the result in accl.

 We determine the input format by the first element of accl, which is an array.